Connect with us

 6 Customer Discovery Techniques

-To know you’re on the right path, you will need to conduct an experiment to test the hypotheses of problem/solution, demand creation and buying process.
+To know you’re on the right path, you must experiment to test the hypotheses of the problem/solution, demand creation, and buying process.

 Design Thinking

-This is all about developing and understanding the people for whom you’re designing products and services.
-The main aspects come down to empathy, ideas and prototyping.
-Each stage links to the next and works in an ongoing loop to help your service grow or product become more desirable and accessible.
+This is all about developing and understanding the people you’re designing products and services for.
+The main aspects come down to empathy, ideas, and prototyping.
+Each stage links to the next and works in an ongoing loop to help your service grow or smake your product more desirable and accessible.

 Jobs to be Done

-This is an interesting framework that’s quite different to others in that it focuses on a “job” as opposed to the perspective of a user/customer.
-So while this is a stronger tool for the product discovery process, it can still help determine what drives a customer to want something different.
+This is an exciting framework that’s quite different from others in that it focuses on a “job” as opposed to the perspective of a user/customer.
+So while this is a more robust tool for the product discovery process, it can still help determine what drives a customer to want something different.

 An example might be a change a person wants to make.
 Maybe they want cleaner teeth.
 The old approach would’ve been manual brushing.
-A “job to be done” solution would be an electric, ultrasonic toothbrush.
-This approach doesn’t just push you to improve upon a product or service but instead to find a completely different way to solve a problem.
+An electric, ultrasonic toothbrush is a “job to be done” solution.
+This approach doesn’t just push you to improve upon a product or service but to find a different way to solve a problem.

 RAT (Riskiest Assumptions Test)

-Many startups are waking up to using RAT to help better their products, services and customer understanding.
-Essentially the focus here is on doing tests of even the smallest prototypes and learning valuable information from clients as soon as possible.
+Many startups are waking up to using RAT to help better their products, services, and customer understanding.
+Essentially the focus here is on doing tests of even the most miniature prototypes and learning valuable information from clients as soon as possible.

-RAT can help determine whether customers are interested in the product or service before even developing anything.
+RAT can help determine whether customers are interested in the product or service before developing anything.

-Startups and businesses can use RAT to determine and assess their biggest assumptions about their product, service, business model, users etc. Then, viability and needs can be tested by finding the shortest way needed to validate these assumptions.
+Startups and businesses can use RAT to determine and assess their most significant assumptions about their product, service, business model, users, etc. Then, viability and needs can be tested by finding the shortest way to validate these assumptions.
 This can help nail down a market and can give your valuable data on what consumers are after.

 An assumption can be anything related to your customer.
 For example, it was reported in 2019 that 81% of consumers surveyed insisted that they needed to trust a brand before they bought from them.

-If you were a fashion brand or a food brand, you could assume that consumers need to feel they can trust you.
+If you were a fashion or food brand, you could assume that consumers need to feel they can trust you.
 Your branding and marketing can be curated to ensure this.

 There are many tools you can use to establish risks and assumptions.